-Climatological data
+Chapter 11 Climatological data

-- 11.1 Introduction

-- 11.2 Data sets and conversion to high resolution GRIB files
+11.2 Data sets and conversion to high resolution GRIB files

-- 11.2.1 Land-sea mask at 30 arc seconds

-- 11.2.2 Surface elevation data at 30 arc seconds

-- 11.2.3 Global Land Cover Characteristics (GLCC)

-- 11.2.4 Seasonal leaf area index (LAI)

-- 11.2.5 Albedo
+- 11.2.1 Land-sea mask, Glaciers and Lake information - 11.2.2 Surface elevation data at 30 arc seconds - 11.2.3 Global Land Cover Characteristics (GLCC) - 11.2.4 Seasonal leaf area index (LAI) - 11.2.5 Plants photosythesis types (C3,C4) - 11.2.6 Albedo

-- 11.3 Topographic data at target resolution
+11.3 Topographic data at target resolution

 - 11.3.1 Smoothing operator

 - 11.3.2 Mean orography

 - 11.3.3 Standard deviation of filtered orography

 - 11.3.4 Parameters for gravity-wave and low level orographic blocking schemes

 - 11.4 Vegetation parameters

 - 11.5 Roughness length

 - 11.6 Albedo

 - 11.7 Aerosols

 - 11.8 Trace gases and ozone

 - 11.9 Soil type

 - 11.10 Sea surface temperature and sea ice cover

-- 11.11 Lake data

-- 11.12 Glacier mask

 The ECMWF model uses a series of climate fields, that do not depend on initial condition or forecast step.
 Examples are orography, vegetation type/cover, surface albedo and leaf area index (LAI).
 Most fields are constant; surface albedo and LAI are specified for 12 months to describe the seasonal cycle.
 Dependent on the origin, the data comes at different resolutions and different projections.
-The processing of the data is done offline with a series of programs that are part of the so-called "climate package".
+The processing of the data is done offline under the surface type experiment with a series of programs that are part of the so-called "climate fields suite".
 All the fields are processed in two or more steps.
-The first step is to convert the original data to a GRIB file on a regular lat/long grid at a resolution of 30×30 arc seconds (30'') with 43200×21600 grid points (about 1 km at the equator).
+The first step is to convert the original data to a GRIB file on a regular lat/long grid at a resolution of 30x30 arc seconds (30") with $43200 \times 21600$ grid points (about 1 km at the equator).
 This applies to high resolution data.
-For data at coarser resolution than 30'', a conversion to GRIB is performed, but the resolution of the original data is kept.
+For data at coarser resolution than 30", a conversion to GRIB is performed, but the resolution of the original data is kept.

 In the second processing step the GRIB data is smoothed and interpolated to the IFS model grid.
 The climate files are created for all resolutions that are supported by IFS.
 The current cycle uses a cubic octahedral grid.
 However, to cater for experimentation with older model versions, linear reduced Gaussian grids are created.
 A cubic grid has twice the resolution of the linear grid for the same spectral truncation.
-In the following the individual data sources and processing procedures are discussed in detail.
+In the following the individual data sources and processing procedures are discussed in more details.